VictorTeixeiraS/projects/projects/build-local-dev-environment-python/5-github/readme.md

 * The repo is public
 * You check the box to "initialize the repo with a README"

-Once the repo is created and it has a README inside, *move on to the next step.*
+Once the repo is created and it has a `README.md` inside, *move on to the next step.*